kanthorlabs/kanthorq/website/docs/002-concepts/001-overview.md

 The KanthorQ architecture, depicted in the diagram below, comprises four components:

 - **Publisher**: Application code responsible for inserting events into the KanthorQ system.
 This can be a Command Line Toolor Golang code within your application.
-- **Stream**: Receives events and persists them within the KanthorQ system, categorized by topics.
+- **Stream**: Receives events and persists them within the KanthorQ system, categorized by subjects.
 - **Consumer**: Stores tasks generated from events in the Stream.
 One event can generate many tasks in different _Consumers_, but in the same _Consumer_, there must be only one task that belongs to an event
 - **Subscriber**: Part of your application that pulls tasks to execute your business logic.